francispoisson/hilo/README.md

 - Add functionnalities for other devices

 # How To Setup:
-Copy the custom_components/hilo directory from the latest release to your customer_components directory.
+Copy the hilo directory from the latest release to your customer_components directory.

 After copying all files from the hilo directory, your configuration should look like:
 ```